gtfierro/cs262-project/single-node/README.md

 This is the message sent by producers and also the message received by clients.
 Each `publish` message must carry Metadata (a description of the producer) and Data (the actual message contents, likely a sensor reading).
 Metadata is a set of key-value pairs.
-Data (for now) is simply a float indicating a sensor reading.
+Data (for now) is the `interface{}` type, so its anything.

 Representation: This is a MsgPack array with length 3:
 1. unique identifier for the publisher (discussed below)
 2. a MsgPack map containing all key-value pairs in metadata
-3. a float containing the sensor reading.
+3. whatever the value to be published is

 A publisher does not need to (and in fact *should not*) send all of its metadata in each message.
 Metadata is stored at the broker on a per-producer